CarsonRogers/FRC-Code/README.md

 This vision processing really excells with multiple cameras on a robot.
 In 2024, 3 cameras and a orange pi were used for vision processing

-To learn more and see an example of photon vision set up, click [here] (PhotonVisionExample/ReadME.md).
+To learn more and see an example of photon vision set up, click [here](PhotonVisionExample/ReadME.md).

 This example consists of two cameras and assumes there is a coprocessor like an orange or raspberry pi being used.
 It walks through the basics of filtering the camera inputs and estimating the robot's pose.